cakieslich/introCSB/docs/index.md

 ## R resources for learning Comptutational Systems Biology
+On this page you will find a variety of resources for teaching/learning Computational Systems Biology that have been developed using the R statistical language.
+These resources include interactive modules that are generally applicable to learning the basics of systems biology modeling, as well as, coding examples for using R to develop and analyze various types of systems biology models.
+The coding examples also include R shiny examples, which provide a template for developing interactive interfaces for systems biology models.
+Source codes for all interfaces and coding examples are also available.

 ### R Shiny Interactive Modules
 This is a series of modules that are intended to provide simple interfaces to example systems models and to provide extra practice problems and are intended as a supplement the textbook: A First Course in Systems Biology .
 The textbook is not needed to be able to use these applications, but may be useful for further explanation.